iamismile/web-dev-resources/readme.md

 ### 🌐 HOW THE WEB WORKS?

-- [How Internet Works Video](https://www.youtube.com/watch?v=x3c1ih2NJEg) - How does the Internet Works?
+- [How the Internet Works Video](https://www.youtube.com/watch?v=x3c1ih2NJEg) - How does the Internet Works?
-- [How Internet Works Brief Videos](https://www.youtube.com/playlist?list=PLzdnOPI1iJNfMRZm5DDxco3UdsFegvuB7) - A brief explanations on, how does the Internet works?
+- [How the Internet Works Brief Videos](https://www.youtube.com/playlist?list=PLzdnOPI1iJNfMRZm5DDxco3UdsFegvuB7) - A brief explanations on, how does the Internet works?
 - [DNS](https://howdns.works) - How DNS works?
 - [HTTPS](https://howhttps.works) - How HTTPS works?